DeqingSun/Debug-Arduino-Zero-with-ST-Link-V2/README.md

 openocd -f *config\_file\_for\_debugger* -f *config\_file\_for\_board\_or\_CPU* -s *dir\_to\_search\_for\_config\_files\_and\_scripts*

-If everthing works well, you should see it working:
+If everything works well, you should see it working:

 ![openocd working](https://github.com/DeqingSun/Debug-Arduino-Zero-with-ST-Link-V2/raw/master/img/openOcdWorking.png)